jupyterlab/extension-examples/advanced/myserverextension/README.md

 # Introduction to Server Extension

-This extension describe a minimal JupyterLab extension with a backend (i.e. server) and frontend parts.
+This extension describes a minimal JupyterLab extension with backend (i.e. server) and frontend parts.

 ![server extension example](./preview.png)